hotosm/tm-admin/docs/schema.md

 point implementing new queries is mostly cut & paste with minor editing for column names.

+## Enum Usage

+The current code base for the Tasking Manager defines a bunch of enums, which aren't actually used for database access.
+This makes the code harder to read as most of the code and the database only use the integer value.
+This project enforces the use of enums as it makes the code more readable, and more secure.
+Unfortuantely when using the existing data in the Tasking Manager database, this requires conversion.
+As a jsonb column may also contain enum values, this requires the data being inserted or updated to loop through all the values to convert them.

 ## The Types files

 All of the enums have been extracted from FMTM and TM, and are defined